 Posted - July 7, 2020

-The cycling industry has seen an unprecedented boom as a result of the Coronavirus lockdown.
-In April and May, the fair weather coupled with restrictions on exercise meant that many of us turned to our bikes for our ‘once a day’ foray into the outdoors.
-But since the easing of lockdown restrictions, and the gradual return to work for UK employees, many workers are seriously considering their future transport habits and are finding a ‘new normal’ for the daily commute.
+The cycling industry has seen an unprecedented boom as a result of the Coronavirus lockdowns.
+In April and May 2020, the fair-weather coupled with restrictions on exercise meant that many of us rediscovered cycling for our ‘once a day’ foray into the outdoors.
+Further lockdowns and restrictions on journeys have caused significant disruption to everyday life, and now many workers are seriously considering their future transport habits and are finding a ‘new normal’ for the daily commute.

 The Cycle to Work scheme has always been the easiest way for people to access cycling, and data from June 2020 suggests that the number of employees taking advantage of this benefit has more than doubled in a year-on-year comparison.
 This surge in numbers is driven by a strong desire by commuters to ditch the overcrowded public transport options in favour of cycling.
 As we have all become more aware of our surroundings and hygiene, the thought of a ‘traditional’ commute on overcrowded trains and buses is proving even less appealing with record numbers now looking to embrace cycling as the UK loosens its lockdown regulations.

 This public-driven cycling revolution is being further supported by a landmark announcement from the Government, proposing a £2bn package to help ‘increase cycling and walking capacity’.
 For the first time in generations, the UK Government is actively encouraging more people to really consider their travel options.
 Investments in improved cycling routes and infrastructure are intended to make the switch to a pedal-powered commute easier than ever before.